livelifelively/documentation-driven-development-tools/docs/requirements/p1-ddd-tools-schema-system.plan.md

 ### 4.2 Target Architecture

-**Current architecture is the target architecture.** The system is designed for its current scope and implements the intended schema-driven generation approach effectively.
+Not applicable.
+The system has been implemented, and this document describes the current, stable architecture.
+There are no planned changes that would require a separate "target" architecture definition.

 ### 4.3 Tech Stack & Deployment